Konstanlytics/Sales-Performance-and-Customer-Segmentation-Analysis-Using-SQL/README.md

-# 🧾 Sales Analysis and Customer Segmentation Analysis
+# 🧾 Sales Performance and Customer Segmentation Analysis

 This SQL project showcases a comprehensive sales analysis using clean and capitalized SQL scripts.
 The project includes key metrics and insights like trends, cumulative growth, benchmarking, contribution analysis, segmentation, and customer profiling — all explained in simple, everyday terms.